US trade deal forces reckoning for Swiss pharma powerhouse

 Companies like Novartis have hundreds of partnerships with local hospitals and universities for early research and clinical trials.
 Roche just opened a CHF1.2 billion early research centre, part of around CHF5.8 billion the company has invested in its headquarters since 2009.

 Switzerland also offers other perks such as high salaries, low taxes, high quality of life, and stable policies that help woo talent.
-Several Chinese companies including Hengrui, Luye Pharma, and BeiOne Medicines (formerly BeiGene) have recently set up R&D centers or European HQs in the country.
+Several Chinese companies including Hengrui, Luye Pharma, and BeOne Medicines (formerly BeiGene) have recently set up R&D centers or European HQs in the country.

 “Industry clusters emerge where there are specialised professionals, suitable infrastructure and expertise built up over many years,” said von Mandach.
 “This makes a location like Switzerland largely stable, and any rapid relocations rather unlikely.”